pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Warning Violations

-While this is not a widely recognised category, law enforcement officers often opt to issue a warning to offenders rather than a penalty.
+In some jurisdictions, law enforcement officers may choose to issue warnings instead of penalties for minor violations.
 This is usually the case if the said violation has not resulted in any significant damage or loss of life and/or property.
-In some jurisdictions, road traffic officials are not allowed to exercise their discretion.
+However, there are jurisdictions where road traffic officials are not at liberty to exercise their discretion to this extent.
 Where this is the case, all traffic violations must be adequately penalized.

 • Moving and Non-moving Violations